 Travel Insurance For Australia

-We understand that many New Zealand travellers heading to Australia for that family holiday, shopping splurge or quick city break may not understand the benefits of taking travel insurance – it’s so close, what could possibly go wrong?
-Unfortunately, our experience at Worldcare has demonstrated that even a quick weekend break doesn’t eliminate the risks when you are overseas.
+Many New Zealand travellers heading to Australia for that family holiday, shopping splurge or quick city break may not understand the benefits of taking travel insurance – it’s so close, what could possibly go wrong?
+Unfortunately, even a quick weekend break doesn’t eliminate the risks when you are overseas.

 A fortunate benefit of just heading across the ditch is the reciprocal health agreement – this ensures that your emergency medical expenses are taken care of should the worst happen.
 The reciprocal health agreement allows us to provide Australia at a lower cost to you too.
 Unfortunately, emergency medical incidents are not the only perils that can crop up in Oz.